Devp-sriram/rareminds_project/README.md

-# backend for rareminds shortlisting task
+# backend for jwt login

 **you need a api testing tool like postman or httpie , cause it's only the backend**